 But now, to salvage their pride, the Smithsonian wanted that original Flyer for their own museum after all.
 Orville, the surviving brother, did a deal with them; I let you have it, but you promise to display a notice that it was first to fly, and never to dispute that claim again.
 The deal has come to be known as "history by contract", as it forbids the Smithsonian from considering evidence in support of anybody else at all.

-Meanwhile the claims of Gustav Whitehead were gaining supporters, eventually even an editor of the equally prestigious directory, Jane's All the World's Aircraft.
+Meanwhile the claims of Gustave Whitehead were gaining supporters, eventually even including an editor of the equally prestigious directory, Jane's All the World's Aircraft.
 The Smithsonian responded diligently in accordance with its contract, scoffing at the claims.
-In this ongoing tussle, gagging agreements abound and fraud probably does too, but which side is fraudulent remains clear as mud; perhaps both are.
+In this ongoing tussle, gagging agreements abound and fraud probably does too, but which side is perpetrating a hoax remains clear as mud; perhaps both are.
 Suffice to say that the Smithsonian has a track record of dishonesty and bias yet refuses to renounce the contract – it even has the brass neck to plead that its good name should be enough!
 I know who I don't believe any more.

-Wallace Tillinghast picked up the phone and rang his local newspaper in 1909.
-He spun them a yarn about his wonderful new airship, as aeroplanes were still sometimes called.
-Of monoplane form with boxkite stabilizers on long "feelers" or booms, it had an extremely powerful 120 hp engine and could fly for 300 miles at over 100 miles an hour.
+One day in 1909, Wallace Tillinghast picked up the phone and rang his local newspaper.
+He spun them a yarn about his wonderful new airship, as aeroplanes were still sometimes called in those days.
+Of monoplane form with boxkite stabilizers at the ends of long "feelers" or booms, it had an extremely powerful 120 hp engine and could fly for 300 miles at over 100 miles an hour.
 He was flying it regularly at night, and had flown to Boston and back.
-All this at a time when 60 hp, and 60 mph for 30 miles, was state-of-the-art, and night flying was deeply hazardous and unknown.
-Soon the press was alive with the story, local residents increasingly reported corroborating evidence.
+All this at a time when 60 hp, and 60 mph for 30 miles, was state-of-the-art, while night flying was deeply hazardous and unknown.
+Soon the press was alive with the story, and local residents increasingly began reporting corroborating evidence.
 Then the mass sightings and self-deceptions began, hundreds all claiming to have "seen" some particular flight or observed some detail, perhaps its framework or its crew of two.
-Tillinghast continued to act the part, going out in the evenings and coming home suitably travel-worn in the mornings.
+Tillinghast continued to act the part, going out in the evenings and coming home suitably travel-worn each morning.

-The joke lasted a week or so, until reality slowly dawned; not least Tillighast and his familiy's wearying of the (then as now) unyielding celebrity attention.
+The joke lasted a week or so, until reality slowly dawned; not least Tillinghast and his family's wearying of the (then as now) unyielding celebrity attention.
 A month later and Tillinghast's airship was dead.